Faulk County is named for Andrew J Faulk, who served as the third Dakota Territorial governor from 1866 to 1869.

 Contractor: Gray Construction Company of Watertown

 Description: The building faces east and is a stately rectangular three story brown colored sandstone structure.
 The building is located on landscapred grounds in the center of Faulkton.
+Exterior walls are structural clay tile clad with Omaha pressed brick.
+Exterior trim is Port Wing brown colored sandstone.
 The building has a red colored stone base and portico supported by three large columns on the east side rising to a pediment.
-The roof line of the building is has a balustrade.
-The courtroom on the third story does retain two recently restored murals by local artist, Charles T Geener.
+The roof line of the building has a balustrade.
+The first story windows have flat lintels and the second story windows are topped by a sandstone entablature supported by aeons.
+Third story windows are arched brick with pronounced archivolt trim.
+The interior has a wide central hallway.
+Two single run stairways, mirroring each other, rise along the north and south walls of the hallway.
+The balustrades are comprised of turned-wood balusters; newel posts are wood rising from the floor to the ceiling.
+The floors in the hallways are octagonal, tan ceramic tile highlighted with orange-red squares.
+The second story hallway floor also has a wide border of earth-tone tiles in varying sizes.
+All woodwork throughout the building is oak.
+The courtroom on the west side of the third story does retain two recently restored murals by local artist, Charles T Geener.
 The mural on the north wall depicts an eagle clutching a shield.
 The mural on the south wall is of an angel flanked by lions.
-On the west side is the old two story buff colored brick jail.
+The building houses the County Circuit Court of the 5th Judicial District and the County Magistrate Court.

 Note: The W R Parsons and Sons of Des Moines, Iowa designed four of South Dakota’s county courthouses in Hanson County (1904) ( demolished ), Turner County (1902) and Yankton County (1905) ( demolished ).